Build A Real-Time Log Analytics Dashboard With Fastly And Macrometa

 Stay tuned for the next adventure…

 We'll go into more details on Stream Workers and Query Workers in future blogs.
-Sign up for a forever free dev account and see everything you can do in one platform.
+Request a trial and see everything you can do in one platform.

 - The Guide to Event Stream Processing